ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 which is nice.

-If I compare the number of non-whitespace source characters, the C++ version has roughly 109 thousand characters — excluding the CIE 1964 files that I did not port, whereas the Rust version has roughly 74 thousand characters, roughly two thirds the size of the C++ version.
+If I compare the number of non-whitespace source characters, the C++ version has roughly 109 thousand characters
+— excluding the CIE 1964 files that I did not port
+— whereas the Rust version has roughly 74 thousand characters, about two thirds the size of the C++ version.

 C++ is notorious for its cryptic error messages when a template expansion does not work out.